MatWich/DungeonMayhemClone/README.md

-# DungeonMaythemClone
+# DungeonMayhemClone
-GUI version of the card game named Dungeon Maythem
+GUI version of the card game named Dungeon Mayhem

 ## TO DO:
 - [x] Create game logic and classes